kazeera/Hourglass-interface/README.md

 # Hourglass Desktop Application

-This application serves as a graphical user interface to the R package, Hourglass found [here](https://github.com/kazeera/Hourglass/)
+This application serves as a graphical user interface to the R package, Hourglass, found [here](https://github.com/kazeera/Hourglass/).
 It is a standalone desktop application supported by python and Kivy design language.

 ### Preview